JDVasquez26/Lab.Practicing-Git/README.md

 This is a repo for learning git.

-THis is a chang I made so I can practice adding new changes.
+THis is a change I made so I can practice adding new changes.

+For the previous change I used git push and pushed previous changes, but what is the difference between "git push" vs "git push origin main"?